BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_06.md

 !dbattle(["Samuel",:TECH,0], ["Ned",:BLACKBELT,0], "Icy Field")

 Beat the trainers then grab the *X Special*.
 Hidden is a *Zinc*, *Rare Candy*, and *Full Heal*.
 Hop into the hole all the way at the bottom.
-Grab the *DeepSeaScale* then head through the hole.
+Grab the *Deep Sea Scale* then head through the hole.
 We can't do anything in this area yet, but we will come back.
 Head back up the ladder.

 !battle(["Clare",:COOLTRAINER_F,0], "Icy Field")

-Climb up the ladder, then jump down the leftmost hole to get *DeepSeaTooth*.
+Climb up the ladder, then jump down the leftmost hole to get *Deep Sea Tooth*.
 In this path you'll find the Icy Rock.
 That's all we can do for now without strength, so head back out of the cave.

 Finally, enter the Evergreen Forest.